btahir/aipi/README.md

 # AIPI

 A simple Hono API that wraps OpenAI API calls into a friendly abstraction for LLM-based functions with a prompt input and a response.
+It also supports normal functions.

 ![Demo](/demo.gif)

 ## Example

+### AI Function

 ```javascript
 HelloWorld: {